JCSDA/CRTMv3/README_JEDI.md

 README_JEDI.md

-CRTM REL-3.0.0
+CRTM REL-3.0.1  Released September 23, 2023
-Released April 1, 2021
+CRTM REL-3.0.0  Released April 1, 2021

 The README.md file contains a lot of general information about this repository and the legacy build system based on autotools.

-CRTM REL-3.0.0 JEDI environment build instructions
+CRTM REL-3.0.1 JEDI environment build instructions
 =========================================================

 Preamble
 --------

-CRTM v3.0.0-alpha release (`REL-3.0.0`)
+CRTM v3.0.1 release (`REL-3.0.1`)

-This is a fully functional release of CRTM v3.0.0-alpha.
+This is a fully functional release of CRTM v3.0.1.

 Basic requirements:
 (1) A Fortran 2003 compatible compiler.